chipsalliance/Caliptra/doc/Caliptra.md

 ## Boot Media Integrated

-### Caliptra FW Load Flow
+### Caliptra FW load flow

-*Figure 12: FW Load Flow*
+*Figure 12: FW load flow*

 ![](./images/Caliptra_boot_flow4.png)

-1. Once Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
+1. After the Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
-2. Caliptra ROM will use the internal SPI peripheral to read from the platform's persistent storage and load the FW.
-Note that SPI will be operating in basic functional single-IO mode and at 20 MHz frequency.
+2. Caliptra ROM uses the internal SPI peripheral to read from the platform's persistent storage and load the FW.
+Note that SPI is operating in basic functional single-IO mode and at 20 MHz frequency.
-3. Once Caliptra’s FW is authenticated and loaded into ICCM, uController will assert READY\_FOR\_RTFLOWS wire.
-Refer to [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for next level details of various security flows that happen within this step (eg. DICE).
+3. After Caliptra’s FW is authenticated and loaded into ICCM, uController asserts READY\_FOR\_RTFLOWS wire.
+See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information about security flows that happen within this step (for example, DICE).

-### <a id="reset-flow"></a>CPU Warm Reset or PCIe Hot Reset Flow →  Caliptra IP reset
+### <a id="reset-flow"></a>CPU warm reset or PCIe hot reset flow →  Caliptra IP reset

-*Figure 13: Hardware Reset Flow*
+*Figure 13: Hardware reset flow*

 ![](./images/Caliptra_boot_flow5.png)

-**Note:** Since Caliptra IP may be placed in a “S5” domain of the device, there may be devices where Caliptra IP may not go through reset on a device hot reset or CPU warm reset.
+**Note:** Since Caliptra IP may be placed in an ACPI S5 domain of the device, there may be devices where Caliptra IP may not go through reset on a device hot reset or CPU warm reset.
 But the flow shows what happens when such a reset happens.

-1. Caliptra IP’s reset is asserted by the SOC
+1. Caliptra IP’s reset is asserted by the SoC.
-2. Caliptra’s internal BootFSM will reset the uController and then resets all the logic (including the SOC facing APB interface).
-Only registers or flops that are sitting on powergood are left to have the same value.
+2. Caliptra’s internal BootFSM resets the uController and then resets all of the logic (including the SoC-facing APB interface).
+Only registers or flops that are sitting on powergood are left with the same value.
 Note that SRAMs do not have a reset.
-3. Caliptra IP’s reset is de-asserted by the SOC
+3. Caliptra IP’s reset is deasserted by the SoC.
-4. At this point the HW boot flow will be the same cold boot flow.
+4. At this point, the HW boot flow is the same as the cold boot flow.
 SoC is required to configure the internal TRNG and ROM WDT and then set CPTRA\_FUSE\_WR\_DONE.
-This will cause Caliptra IP to deassert the Ready\_for\_Fuse wire.
+This causes Caliptra IP to deassert the Ready\_for\_Fuse wire.
-5. Caliptra’s ROM reads an internal register to differentiate b/w warm vs cold vs impactless flow.
-If it's a warm reset flow, then it skips DICE key gen, FW load flows (because keys were already derived and FW is already present in ICCM).
+5. Caliptra’s ROM reads an internal register to differentiate between warm, cold, and impactless flow.
+If it's a warm reset flow, then it skips DICE key generation and FW load flows (because keys were already derived and FW is already present in ICCM).
 This is an important reset time optimization for devices that need to meet the hot reset specification time.

-Given warm reset is a pin input to Caliptra, Caliptra may not be idle when a warm reset occurs.
+Because warm reset is a pin input to Caliptra, Caliptra may not be idle when a warm reset occurs.
 If a warm reset occurs while Caliptra ROM, FMC, or RT initialization code is executing, Caliptra may be inoperable until a subsequent cold reset.
 If a warm reset occurs while Caliptra runtime is servicing a request, Caliptra shall remain operable but may refuse to wield production assets for subsequent requests.

-**Note:** Cold reset flow is not explicitly mentioned but it would look like cold boot flow as Caliptra IP has no state through a cold reset.
+**Note:** The cold reset flow is not explicitly mentioned but it is the same as the cold boot flow because Caliptra IP has no state through a cold reset.

 ## Mailbox

-The Caliptra Mailbox is a 128 KiB buffer used for exchanging data between the SoC and the Caliptra microcontroller (uC).
+The Caliptra Mailbox is a 128 KiB buffer that is used to exchange data between the SoC and the Caliptra microcontroller (uC).

-SoC side will communicate with the mailbox over an APB interface.
-This allows the SoC to identify the device using the interface to ensure that the mailbox, control registers, and fuses are read or written only by the appropriate device.
+The SoC communicates with the mailbox over an APB interface.
+This allows the SoC to identify the device that is using the interface.
+This ensures that the mailbox, control registers, and fuses are read or written only by the appropriate device.

-When a mailbox is populated by SoC, an interrupt to the FW to indicate that a command is available in the mailbox.
-The uC will be responsible for reading from and responding to the command.
+When a mailbox is populated by SoC, an interrupt to the FW occurs.
+This indicates that a command is available in the mailbox.
+The uC is responsible for reading from and responding to the command.

-When a mailbox is populated by the uC, Caliptra will send a wire indication to the SoC that a command is available in the mailbox as well as updating the MAILBOX STATUS register.
-The SoC will be responsible for reading from and responding to the command.
+When a mailbox is populated by the uC, Caliptra sends a wire indication to the SoC that a command is available in the mailbox as well as updating the MAILBOX STATUS register.
+The SoC is responsible for reading from and responding to the command.

-Mailboxes are generic data passing structures, the Caliptra hardware will only enforce the protocol for writing to and reading from the mailbox.
-How the command and data is interpreted by the FW and SoC are not enforced in this document.
+Mailboxes are generic data passing structures, and the Caliptra hardware only enforces the protocol for writing to and reading from the mailbox.
+How the command and data are interpreted by the FW and SoC are not enforced in Caliptra.

-### Sender Protocol
+### Sender protocol

 **Sending data to the mailbox:**

 1. Requester queries the mailbox by reading the LOCK control register.
-    1. If LOCK returns 0, LOCK is granted and will be set to 1.
+    1. If LOCK returns 0, LOCK is granted and is set to 1.
     2. If LOCK returns 1, MBOX is locked for another device.
 2. Requester writes the command to the COMMAND register.
 3. Requester writes the data length in bytes to the DLEN register.
 4. Requester writes data packets to the MBOX DATAIN register.
 5. Requester writes to the EXECUTE register.
 6. Requester reads the STATUS register until a value other than CMD\_BUSY is detected.
 This is also indicated by a dedicated wire that asserts when STATUS is changed.
-    1. Status can return:
+STATUS can return:
-    2. DATA\_READY – Indicates the return data is in the mailbox for requested command
+    1. DATA\_READY – Indicates the return data is in the mailbox for the requested command.
-    3. CMD\_COMPLETE – Indicates the successful completion of the requested command
+    2. CMD\_COMPLETE – Indicates the successful completion of the requested command.
-    4. CMD\_FAILURE – Indicates the requested command failed
+    3. CMD\_FAILURE – Indicates the requested command failed.
-    5. CMD\_BUSY – Indicates the requested command is still in progress
+    4. CMD\_BUSY – Indicates the requested command is still in progress.
 7. If response data is expected and the requester reads a STATUS of DATA\_READY:
-    1. Requester reads from the DLEN register to ascertain the size of the response data
+    1. Requester reads from the DLEN register to ascertain the size of the response data.
     2. Requester reads data from the DATAOUT register until DLEN bytes are read.
 8. After reading the response data, if any, requester writes 0 to the EXECUTE register to clear LOCK.

 **Notes on behavior:**
-Once LOCK is granted, the mailbox is locked until that device has concluded its operation.
-Mailbox is responsible for only accepting writes from the device that requested and locked the mailbox.
+After LOCK is granted, the mailbox is locked until that device has concluded its operation.
+The mailbox is responsible only for accepting writes from the device that requested and locked the mailbox.

-*Figure 14: Mailbox Sender Flow*
+*Figure 14: Mailbox sender flow*

 ![](./images/Caliptra_mbox_state.png)

-### Receiver Protocol
+### Receiver protocol

-Upon receiving indication that the mailbox has been populated, the appropriate device can read the mailbox.
+Upon receiving an indication that the mailbox is populated, the appropriate device can read the mailbox.
 This is indicated by a dedicated wire that is asserted when Caliptra populates the mailbox for SoC consumption.

 **Receiving data from the mailbox:**

 1. Receiver reads the COMMAND register.
 2. Receiver reads the DLEN register.
 3. Receiver reads the MBOX DATAOUT register.
-    1. Continue reading MBOX DATAOUT register until DLEN bytes are read.
+    1. Continues reading MBOX DATAOUT register until DLEN bytes are read.
 4. If response data is required:
-    1. Receiver writes the size of the response data to the DLEN register
+    1. Receiver writes the size of the response data to the DLEN register.
     2. Receiver writes to the DATAIN register until DLEN bytes are written.
-    3. NOTE: Response data is only supported for Caliptra, to SOC-initiated commands.
-SOC cannot provide response data for Caliptra-initiated commands.
+    3. **Note:** Response data is only supported for Caliptra, to SoC-initiated commands.
+SoC cannot provide response data for Caliptra-initiated commands.
-5. Receiver writes to the STATUS register
+5. Receiver writes to the STATUS register.
-    1. If response data was provided, STATUS should be written to DATA\_READY
+    1. If response data was provided, STATUS should be written to DATA\_READY.
-    2. Otherwise, STATUS should be written to CMD\_COMPLETE (or CMD\_FAILURE)
+    2. Otherwise, STATUS should be written to CMD\_COMPLETE (or CMD\_FAILURE).

-*Figure 15: Mailbox Receiver Flow*
+*Figure 15: Mailbox receiver flow*

 ![](./images/Caliptra_mbox_sequence.png)

-### User Attributes
+### User attributes

-The PAUSER field of the APB interface will be used to encode device attributes for the requester utilizing the SoC interface.
+The PAUSER field of the APB interface is used to encode device attributes for the requester that is utilizing the SoC interface.
 These values can be used for:

-* Ensuring the device that was granted the LOCK is the one that accesses the mailbox, dlen, command, and status registers.
+* Ensuring the device that was granted the LOCK is the one that accesses the MBOX, DLEN, COMMAND, and STATUS registers.
-* Could be used to prioritize who is next granted the LOCK.
+* Prioritizing who is next granted the LOCK.

-### Mailbox Commands
+### Mailbox commands

-The Caliptra mailbox commands are specified in the runtime firmware specification: https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#maibox-commands
+The Caliptra mailbox commands are specified in the runtime firmware specification: https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#maibox-commands.

 ## Caliptra firmware image format

-The Caliptra firmware image format is specified in the ROM specification: https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md#8-firmware-image-bundle
+The Caliptra firmware image format is specified in the ROM specification: https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md#8-firmware-image-bundle.

-### Hash Calculation HW API
+### Hash calculation HW API

 Caliptra provides a HW API to do a SHA384 hash calculation.
 The SoC can access the accelerator through this hardware API and stream data to be hashed over the APB interface.
-The hash is captured into a register for SOC to use or Caliptra FW to be used for Signature Authentication API.
+The hash is captured into a register for SoC to use or Caliptra FW to be used for the Signature Authentication API.

-### JTAG/TAP Debug
+### JTAG/TAP debug

-*Figure 16: Debug Flow*
+*Figure 16: Debug flow*

 ![](./images/Caliptra_boot_flow6.png)

-1. SOC will drive the security state indicating that its a debug flow.
-Refer to “Caliptra Security States” for encodings.
+1. SoC drives the security state indicating that it is a debug flow.
+See [Caliptra security states](#caliptra-security-states) for encodings.
-2. SOC (using a GPIO pin or SOC ROM) will drive BootFSMBrk (this is also used for debug cases).
+2. SoC (using a GPIO pin or SoC ROM) drives BootFSMBrk (this is also used for debug cases).
 This can be driven at any time before cptra\_rst\_b is deasserted.
-3. SOC will follow the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
+3. SoC follows the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
-4. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG” requesting for appropriate debug service (refer to the ROM/Runtime specifications for bit definitions)
+4. HVM, through JTAG or through the Caliptra SoC interface, writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG”, requesting the appropriate debug service (see the ROM/Runtime specifications for bit definitions).
-5. HVM through JTAG can also inject uController TAP commands at this point following the [VeeR Specification](https://github.com/chipsalliance/Cores-VeeR-EL2)
+5. HVM, through JTAG, can also inject uController TAP commands at this point following the [VeeR Specification](https://github.com/chipsalliance/Cores-VeeR-EL2).
-6. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up uController out of reset
+6. HVM, through JTAG or through the Caliptra SoC interface, writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up uController out of reset.
-7. uController will execute the appropriate debug service
+7. uController executes the appropriate debug service.
-8. Specific SOC interface registers (MBOX\_DLEN, MBOX\_DOUT, MBOX\_STATUS, CPTRA\_BOOT\_STATUS, CPTRA\_HW\_ERRROR\_ENC, CPTRA\_FW\_ERRROR\_ENC, BOOTFSM\_GO, CPTRA\_DBG\_MANUF\_SERVICE\_REG) are accessible over JTAG interface in debug (or manufacturing mode).
-Following are the JTAG register addresses for these registers
+8. Specific SoC interface registers (MBOX\_DLEN, MBOX\_DOUT, MBOX\_STATUS, CPTRA\_BOOT\_STATUS, CPTRA\_HW\_ERRROR\_ENC, CPTRA\_FW\_ERRROR\_ENC, BOOTFSM\_GO, CPTRA\_DBG\_MANUF\_SERVICE\_REG) are accessible over the JTAG interface in debug (or manufacturing mode).
+The following are the JTAG register addresses for these registers:
     1. DMI\_REG\_MBOX\_DLEN = 7'h50; (Read-only)
     2. DMI\_REG\_MBOX\_DOUT = 7'h51; (Read-only)
     3. DMI\_REG\_MBOX\_STATUS = 7'h52; (Read-only)